bobomyint-miyazaki/neural_network/README.md

+# Neural Network Training (zero to hero!)

-# neural_network
+# References:

-"AI and Machine Learning for Coders:Laurence Moroney" Book Work
+Book : AI and Machine Learning for Coders by Laurence Moroney